What are the parathyroids?

 The parathyroids are four tiny glands in your neck, two on each side of your thyroid gland.
 They make parathyroid hormone (PTH) which controls the level of calcium in the blood.
 Calcium is very important for the normal functioning of muscles, nerves, and bones.
 It is absorbed through the intestines and stored in the bones.
 Parathyroid hormone raises blood levels of calcium by increasing intestinal absorption of calcium, and by dissolving calcium from the bone into the bloodstream.

 What is hyperparathyroidism?

 Some people make too much parathyroid hormone, a condition called hyperparathyroidism.
-This condition is most common in middle-aged women, but can occur in men or women at any age, and can run in families.
+This condition is most common in middle-aged and older women, but can occur in men or women at any age, and can run in families.
 In 8 of 10 patients with hyperparathyroidism, the cause is a single benign tumour.
 In two of 10, more than one parathyroid gland is enlarged.
 Cancer is rare.
 The overactive parathyroid steals calcium from your bones and puts it into the bloodstream.
-High blood calcium can cause you to feel tired and irritable, and have aches and pains.
+The kidneys try to clear the excess calcium and can form stones.
+High blood calcium can cause you to feel tired and irritable, and have aches and pains in bones, muscles, and joints.
 Over time, your bones can become weak, and your risk of broken bones is higher.

 What are the symptoms of hyperparathyroidism?

 - Weak bones, called osteoporosis, which can lead to fractures

 - Increased thirst and frequency of urination

 - Psychiatric problems